How To Recycle Old Rain Boots \ Wellie Boots

 Return the boots to the manufacturer or recycling

-Let us know if you do find a manufacture recycling scheme and we will add details to the welliboots.com website.
+Let us know if you do find a manufacturing recycling scheme and we will add details to the welliboots.com website.

 Repurpose your rain boots